DinaAli2003/Tableau-Projects/Sales Tableau Project/readme.md

 ### Access Requirements
 To interact with these dashboards, you will need:
-* **Tableau Desktop/Public:** The project file (`Sales_Tableau_Project.twb` or link to Tableau Public) must be opened in the appropriate Tableau environment.
+* **Tableau Desktop/Public:** The project file (`Sales_Tableau_Project.twbx` ) must be opened in the appropriate Tableau environment.

 ### User Interaction Tips
 * **Filtering:** Utilize the built-in filters (e.g., date range, category filters) on each dashboard to drill down into specific subsets of the data.
 * **Tooltips:** Hover over any visual element (bars, points, map regions) to access detailed metric values and contextual information.
 * **Drill-Down:** Click on a country in the map views to see the related city-level or regional data, if configured in the workbook.

+---

-This documentation ensures a high degree of usability and clarity for all stakeholders leveraging your analysis.
+This documentation provides a precise, data-driven description of the dashboards.